 Students must apply for graduation.
 The application deadline is the Monday of Week 5 of the term in which you will graduate.
-More information on deadlines and the process are available at https://drexel.edu/graduatecollege/news-events/graduation/.
+The Graduate College Graduation Requirements page has updated information on dates, deadlines and the application process.

 Drexel students need to be registered for at least one credit during the term in which they graduate.
 Please take this requirement into consideration when planning your courses and internship.
 If you complete all coursework, then do your internship, you will need to register for at least one additional credit to graduate.